Trial of Hamid Nouri: Trial

 Nouri was first detained in 2019.
 He was an assistant public prosecutor who reportedly took on an important role in the execution of Iranian political prisoners in 1988.
-Nouri is accused of providing names to prosecutors, giving death sentences, and taking prisoners to execution chambers.
+Nouri was accused of providing names to prosecutors, giving death sentences, and taking prisoners to execution chambers.

-Prosecutors in Stockholm district court recited charges against Hamid Nouri, including murder and a serious crime against international law.
+Prosecutors in Stockholm district court introduced charges against Hamid Nouri, including murder and a serious crime against international law.
 He was allegedly assistant to the deputy prosecutor of Gohardasht Prison in Karaj, outside Tehran, between July 30 and August 16, 1988.
-Nouri is also being accused of "torture, execution, and secret burial of the victims and not letting their families know about their burial place."
+Nouri was also accused of "torture, execution, and secret burial of the victims and not letting their families know about their burial place."

 Nouri's lawyer, Daniel Marcus, said he would counter all claims during the trial.
 The three-day trial had been expected to take place in April 2022.
-In 2018, the UN also stated that the 1988 massacre was a "crime against humanity".

-Swedish prosecutors have asked for the maximum sentence, life imprisonment.
+Swedish prosecutors asked for the maximum sentence, life imprisonment.

 The trial started in August 2021 in Stockholm District Court and lasted for 92 days, ending May 2022.

 Verdict

 On 14 July 2022, Nouri was sentenced to life in prison and expulsion with a permanent bar from re-entering Sweden, and ordered to pay damages amounting to 1.2 million SEK.

 In Swedish law, a person sentenced to life imprisonment may apply to have the sentence commuted to a fixed-term sentence after having served at least ten years of the sentence.
 If the sentence is commuted, the fixed-term sentence shall not be less than the maximum term of imprisonment that may be imposed for the crime, which for murder and a serious a crime against international law is 18 years.
 If and when he is released, he will be expelled from the country.

-Noury has appealed the verdict, and the appeal court proceedings will begin on January 11, 2023.
+Nouri appealed the verdict, and the appeal court proceedings began on January 11, 2023.
+However, his request was rejected by the Svea Court of Appeal in December of the same year, and his life sentence was subsequently confirmed.